crsgyj/executor/README.md

 # Executor
- A go package for running a series of local or remote(SSH) commands.
+ A go package for the running of your local or remote(SSH) commands.

 ## Expamle